tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 ## Data cleaning
 ----------------

-ATOM provides data cleaning methods to scale your features and handle missing values, categorical columns, outliers and unbalanced datasets.
+ATOMClassifier provides data cleaning methods to scale your features and handle missing values, categorical columns, outliers and unbalanced datasets.
 Calling on one of them will automatically apply the method on the dataset in the pipeline.

 !!! tip
     Use the [report](#report) method to examine the data and help you